 “Hey, Mum!”
 I exclaimed as I opened the door.

 I was greeted with silence and frowned.

-The house seemed empty and cold and dirty dishes were piled up in the sink.
-The living room had clothes drying everywhere and dust particles were floating through the air.
-The TV screen lit up the dark room but it looked like somebody had just left it on.
+The house seemed empty, and cold and dirty dishes were piled up in the sink.
+The living room had clothes drying everywhere, and dust particles floating through the air.
+The TV screen lit up the dark room, but it looked like somebody had just left it on.
 Maybe to watch something before they left for work or school.
 A dim light came out under a bedroom door.
 I’d rather not find out what mood lived in that room right now.

 I was 14 and it’d been months since she gave up being my mother.
 Now both my mum and dad might as well be my landlords.
-They check to see if I’m making too much noise or using too many utilities so they can find more for me to do around the house.
+They check if I’m making too much noise or using too many utilities, so they can find more for me to do around the house.
 And then, make me feel even more guilty and obligated.